moizumi99/m99cc/README.md

 }
 ```

-This code write fibonacci seriese to the console, like below
+This code write fibonacci seriese to the console, like below.

 > 0 1 1 2 3 5 8 13 21 34 55